sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [SVGO Compressor](https://sketch.com/extensions/plugins/svgo-compressor/), by Sketch BV: A Plugin that compresses SVG assets using SVGO, right when you export them.
+This Plugin requires Sketch 3.8.
+- [Beatflyer Lite](https://beatflyer.com), by Christian Giordano: Animate your artboards in a few clicks with a lite and free version of Beatflyer.
+- [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Make Sketch more efficient.
+A lot of useful plugins in one.
+- [picasso](https://github.com/wuba/Picasso), by huangwencun: Picasso是58同城推出的一款sketch生成代码插件，可将sketch设计稿自动解析成还原精准，可用度高的前端代码
+- [SketchContentSync](https://github.com/contentsync/sketchcontentsync), by ContentSync: Sync sketch files with google docs.
+- [Mockup](https://github.com/ruslanlatypov/Mockup-Plugin-for-Sketch), by ls.graphics: Perspective transformation plugin for devices mockups
+- [imgcook](https://www.imgcook.com), by Taobao FED: A cook who can transform design to code
+- [Crowdin for Sketch](https://github.com/crowdin/sketch-crowdin), by Crowdin: Localize the UI before programming starts.
+Translate and preview any design with ease
+- [Puzzle Publisher](https://github.com/ingrammicro/puzzle-publisher), by Ingram Micro: Exports Sketch artboards into linked HTML files and publish it on external site using SFTP.
 - [AEUX](https://github.com/google/sketch2ae), by Battle Axe: Transfer layer to After Effects
 - [ContentSync](https://www.contentsync.com), by Syncify: Sync and version your design content to and from Google Sheets and Microsoft 365.
 Deep support for symbols, overrides and more.
-- [SketchContentSync](https://github.com/contentsync/sketchcontentsync), by ContentSync: Sync sketch files with google docs.
 - [Puzzle Tokens](https://github.com/ingrammicro/puzzle-tokens), by Ingram Micro: Sketch.app plugin to apply design tokens to Sketch layers
-- [Puzzle Publisher](https://github.com/ingrammicro/puzzle-publisher), by Ingram Micro: Exports Sketch artboards into linked HTML files and publish it on external site using SFTP.
 - [Sketch Share](https://github.com/robflaherty/sketch-share), by Rob Flaherty: Sketch plugin that exports artboards and generates an HTML file linking to each one
 - [Stark](http://www.getstark.co), by Stark Lab, Inc.: Ensure your design is accessible and high contrast for every type of color blindness.
 - [Phosphor Icons](https://phosphoricons.com), by Tobias Fried: A flexible icon family for interfaces, diagrams, presentations — whatever, really.
-- [Crowdin for Sketch](https://github.com/crowdin/sketch-crowdin), by Crowdin: Localize the UI before programming starts.
-Translate and preview any design with ease
 - [Text to Styles](https://github.com/tbrasington/text-to-styles), by Thomas Brasington: Generates Sketch type styles programmatically from Artboards
 - [Anto](https://github.com/canisminor1990/anto), by CanisMinor: Sketch Tools for AFX Designers
 - [Sr Measure](https://github.com/endswithak/sketch-measure-react), by Erik Myers: A sketch plugin to export your designs as react applications.
 Quickly share design specs, css, and assets.
 - [Mesh Gradients](https://github.com/oodesign/mesh-gradients), by oodesign: Create awesome mesh gradients, right inside of Sketch.
 - [Zeplin](https://zeplin.io), by Zeplin: Zeplin Sketch Plugin.
-- [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Make Sketch more efficient.
-A lot of useful plugins in one.
 - [Lokalise Plugin](https://github.com/lokalise/lokalise-sketchplugin), by Lokalise: Deliver multilingual assets faster and smarter.
 Share context with your linguists, get early feedback about each market and preview the design in all languages.
 - [Sketch Layer Name Check](https://github.com/pplcallmesatz/SketchDefaultNameCheck), by Satheesh Kumar S: Check the default sketch layer naming, this plugin is for the user who needs to standardise his Sketch layer namings.
-- [imgcook](https://www.imgcook.com), by Taobao FED: A cook who can transform design to code
 - [Flow Exporter](https://github.com/romannurik/Sketch-FlowExporter), by Roman Nurik: A Sketch plugin that exports prototype flows built with Sketch 49+ to HTML.
-- [SVGO Compressor](https://sketch.com/extensions/plugins/svgo-compressor/), by Sketch BV: A Plugin that compresses SVG assets using SVGO, right when you export them.
-This Plugin requires Sketch 3.8.
 - [Tiled for Sketch](https://tiled.co/tiled-for-sketch-plugin), by Tiled Inc.: Sync screens, hotspots, and feedback directly from Sketch to Tiled to create interactive microapps without code.
 - [Cloudinary Plugin](https://github.com/cloudinary-devs/cloudinary-sketch-plugin), by Maya Shavin: Cloudinary plugin for Sketch projects
 - [Design Token Exporter](https://github.com/here-erhe/Design-Token-Exporter), by Herkko Huttunen: Simple Design Token Exporter